aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/external-etcd-backup/ubuntu-rhel-etcd-backup.md

 {{% /alert %}}

 {{% alert title="Note" color="warning" %}}
-The following commands use the username as 'ec2-user'.
-All EKS Anywhere clusters on bare-metal, vSphere, and Snow use the username ‘ec2-user’ for their nodes.
+The following commands use ec2-user as the username.
+For EKS Anywhere on vSphere, Bare Metal, and Snow, the default username is ec2-user.
+For EKS Anywhere on Apache CloudStack, the default username is capc.
-For EKS Anywhere CloudStack, use 'capc’ instead of ec2-user; for EKS Anywhere Nutanix, use ‘eksa’ instead of ec2-user.
+For EKS Anywhere on Nutanix, the default username is eksa.
+The default username cannot be changed.
 {{% /alert %}}

 1. Login to any one of the etcd VMs